rytilahti/python-miio/docs/discovery.rst

 If the returned a token is with characters other than ``0``\ s or ``f``\ s, it is likely a valid token which can be used directly for communication.
-If not, the token needs to be extracted from the Mi Home Application, see :ref:`creating_backup` for information how to do this.
+If not, the token needs to be extracted from the Mi Home Application, see :ref:`logged_tokens` for information how to do this.

 ..
 IMPORTANT::